Virginia governor vows to stay; calls mount to oust lieutenant governor

 “I will clear my good name and I have nothing to hide,” Fairfax wrote, and declared: “I will not resign.”

-Fairfax had briefly seemed poised earlier this week to succeed Northam to become the second African-American governor in Virginia’s history.

-But the latest allegation of rape brought a torrent of demands for Fairfax to quit, including collective calls for his ouster from all Democrats in the state House of Delegates and Senate, and the state Legislative Black Caucus.
+But the latest allegation of rape brought a torrent of demands for Fairfax to quit, including from all of the state House and Senate Democrats, the Legislative Black Caucus, former Democratic Governor Terry McAuliffe and Virginia’s two U.S. senators, Tim Kaine and Mark Warner, both Democrats.

-One state House member, Democrat Patrick Hope, said on Twitter that he planned to introduce articles of impeachment for Fairfax on Monday unless he resigned before then.
+One state House member, Democrat Patrick Hope, said on Twitter that he planned to introduce articles of impeachment for Fairfax on Monday unless he resigned.

 The woman who made the new accusation, identified as Meredith Watson, said she was “reluctantly coming forward out of a strong sense of civic duty and her belief that those seeking or serving in public office should be of the highest character,” the law firm that is representing her said in a statement.